 When considering a firearm purchase from a federally-licensed firearm dealer, be aware of these factors that may affect your background check:

 By law, you can only purchase a gun as yourself, for yourself.
-Buying a firearm on behalf of anyone else — whether by using their name, using your name as their alias, or with the intent to give — is termed a “straw purchase” and is classed as a felony in all states.
+Buying a firearm on behalf of anyone else—whether by using their name, using your name as their alias, or with the intent to give—is termed a “straw purchase” and is classed as a felony in all states.

 It’s a common misconception that background checks will deliver an instant “yes” or “no” decision.
 Because every gun application is processed by a human employee of the FBI, the response time can vary widely from 30 seconds to 45 minutes.

-Frequently, first-time buyers and applicants with popular names or certain ethnic backgrounds will be put on a 3-day delay.
+Frequently, first-time buyers and candidates with popular names or certain ethnic backgrounds will be put on a 3-day delay.
 This does not mean you are denied; it simply means the check sourced records for multiple individuals and an employee needs to verify which pertain to your identity.

 Prior Criminal Charges or Classifications